Link

 The Steam Deck renders at a low resolution of 1280x800p which lets it still run somewhat OK even with its low memory bandwidth.

-To test the performance of this game, ive captured 3 different scenes from the game.
-The first playable area of a desert, a rest area in a forest that is tiny, and the main city at night.
+To test the performance of this game, I’ve captured 3 different scenes from the game.
+The first playable area of a desert, a small but dense rest area in a forest, and the main city at night.
 All of these are found within a couple hours of starting the demo.

 Keep in mind this article is written on 08/10/2024 and on the demo version of the game.
 Its possible that the developers improve things from here on the final version, or on patches later.
-The game does not use vulkan natively, but the translation layers in the steamdeck Proton system translate it all to Vulkan, which we can analyze.
-There is a bit of strange stuff in renderdoc due to this, but its fine and these layers are very well optimized.
+The game does not use vulkan natively, but the translation layers in the steamdeck Proton system translate the directx11 it uses to Vulkan, which we can analyze.
+There is a bit of strange stuff in renderdoc due to this, like strange usage of render passes, but its fine and these systems are highly optimized.

 Frame analysis